DCC-EX/EX-SensorCAM/README.md

 ### Wiring
 The additioinal wirings made in the system were.
-* DC input from 3.7V battery
+* DC input from 3.7V battery.
+Wires from battery case soldered to BAT+ and BAT- terinal.
 * An external LED connection.
+Connected to D1 and GND.
 The LED works as a headlight of the car.

 ### Battery
 A 3.7V Lithium-Ion battery is used to supply a power to the modules.
 As XIAO ESP32 S3 Sense hasa charging circuit to the Lithium-Ion battery, it is possible to charge it by USB power input.